ICI3D/Ebola/cdc-model/index.md

 layout: page
 title: CDC's EbolaResponse modeling tool
 welcome: An interactive, web-based reimplementation by CAB Pearson
 summary: We have re-implemented the model developed by Meltzer et al. This implementation of the model is not endorsed or reviewed by the CDC.
+Links to source code and license information are provided at the bottom of this page (<a href="#Source">link</a>).
 ---

 ## Re-Implementation